William Blackstone: Early life and education

-William's father, Charles Blackstone, was a silk mercer from Cheapside, the son of a wealthy apothecary.
+Blackstone was the fourth and posthumous son of Charles Blackstone, a silk mercer from Cheapside, the son of a wealthy apothecary.
 He became firm friends with Thomas Bigg, a surgeon and the son of Lovelace Bigg, a gentleman from Wiltshire.
 After Bigg's sister Mary came to London, Charles eventually persuaded her to marry him in 1718.
 This was not seen as a good match for her, but the couple lived happily and had four sons, three of whom lived into adulthood.
 Charles (born August 1719) and Henry (May 1722), both became fellows of New College, Oxford, and took holy orders.
 Their last son, William, was born on 10 July 1723, five months after Charles' death in February.

 Although Charles and Mary Blackstone were members of the middle class rather than landed gentry, they were particularly prosperous.
 Tax records show Charles Blackstone to have been the second most prosperous man in the parish in 1722, and death registers show that the family had several servants.
 This, along with Thomas Bigg's assistance to the family following Charles' death, helps explain the educational upbringing of the children.
 William Blackstone was sent to Charterhouse School in 1730 having been nominated by Charles Wither, a relative of Mary Blackstone.
 William did well there, and became head of the school by age 15.
 However, after Charles' death the family fortunes declined, and after Mary died (5 January 1736) the family's resources largely went to meet unpaid bills.
 William was able to remain at Charterhouse as a "poor scholar", having been named to that position in June 1735 after being nominated by Sir Robert Walpole.

 Blackstone revelled in Charterhouse's academic curriculum, particularly the Latin poetry of Ovid and Virgil.
 He began to attract note as a poet at school, writing a 30-line set of rhyming couplets to celebrate the wedding of James Hotchkis, the headmaster.
 He also won a silver medal for his Latin verses on John Milton, gave the annual Latin oration in 1738, and was noted as having been the favourite student of his masters.
 On 1 October 1738, taking advantage of a new scholarship available to Charterhouse students, Blackstone matriculated at Pembroke College, Oxford.